 Hollywood Beach is a great spot for swimming, sunning and viewing the Channel Islands offshore.
 Free public beach volleyball courts, public restrooms on the north end of beach, on-street parking and lifeguards on duty between Memorial Day and Labor Day.
 Located right next to Channel Islands Harbor off of Harbor Boulevard.
 Dogs are allowed at Hollywood Beach on leash before 9am and after 5pm.
 West-facing beach means it great for catching the sunset!

 Silver Strand Beach is a 1 mile long sandy beach about 150 yards in width.
 It is capped by the north and south jetties, which both have small parking lots, one next to San Nicholas Avenue (at Ocean Drive), the other next to Sawtelle Avenue.
-Free parking from sunrise to sunset and limited restroom facilities.
+Free parking from sunrise to sunset/ Limited restroom facilities.
 The coast is a sandy bottom beach break which can sometimes feature rip tides and an undertow.
 Dogs on leash allowed before 9am and after 5pm.
-Lifeguards on duty every day during the summer months.
+Lifeguards on duty daily during summer months.
 Accessed via S. Victoria Avenue.
-Visit bit.ly/OyXoQE for more information.
+Visit visitoxnard.com/listing/silver-strand-beach for more information.

 Hueneme Beach Park is 50 acres with picnic tables, barbecue pits, walking paths, a 24-hour fishing pier, sand volleyball courts, Surfside Seafood snack bar, lifeguards and restrooms.
-Beach parking lots and Surfside Drive parking is $2 per hour or $8 for the day.
+Beach parking lots and Surfside Drive parking available for a fee.
+No dogs allowed!
 Visit www.ci.port-hueneme.ca.us/index.aspx?NID=926 for more information.
 Located at 550 E. Surfside Drive, Port Hueneme.
-Take the 101 to Los Posas, go south, veer right on Pleasant Valley Road.
-Turn left on Saviers then right on Hueneme Road, then left on Surfside Road to the beach!

 Ormond Beach is 1,500 acres composed of agriculture, industry and wetlands.
 A two mile long beach extends from Port Hueneme on the north to Naval Base Ventura County on the south.
 This is one of the few areas in southern California with an intact dune transition zone marsh system, hosting over 200 migratory bird species.
 The California Coastal Conservancy is restoring these wetlands.
 A bit off the beaten path, it is probably more geared towards bird watchers and hikers.
 Get there via Hueneme Road, going south on either Perkins Road on the north and Arnold Road on the south.